-If a Clarisonic is out of your price range, an exfoliating sponge such as a Buf Puf Facial Sponge serves as a decent substitute.
+If a sonic skin cleansing brush system is out of your price range, an exfoliating sponge such as a Facial Exfoliating Sponge serves as a decent substitute.
 These sponges will remove dead skin cells and debris from the surface of the skin (not the pores themselves), allowing cleansers to penetrate deeper into the pores.
 Gently massage the skin with one of the gentle cleansers mentioned above in the previous section to unclog your clogged pores.

-However, you can combine a physical exfoliator with a mild exfoliating cleanser and cream for especially hard plugs.
-Dr. Bailey has compiled all these elements in her Glycolic Acid Anti-Aging Kits designed for various skin types.
-Shown below are two of Dr. Bailey's Glycolic Acid Kits, click the link above for more kits: Glycolic Acid Skin Care Kit for Normal Skin and Glycolic Acid Skin Care Kit for Dry Skin.
+You can combine a physical exfoliator with a mild exfoliating cleanser and cream for especially hard plugs.
+Dr. Bailey has compiled all these elements in her Glycolic Acid Facial Skin Care Kit.

 4. Gentle Manual Massage

-If several weeks of deep cleansing skin care regimens (Clarisonic or Buf-Puf Facial Sponge) are not enough to remove tough clogged pores, consider a gentle massage technique.
+If several weeks of deep cleansing skin care regimens (sonic skin cleansing brush or Facial Sponge) are not enough to remove tough clogged pores, consider a gentle massage technique.
 A gentle massage technique squeezes out the junk in your pores.
 Aestheticians call this technique an "extraction" and it is commonly used during their facial routines.
 Very gently with tissue pads, pinch 1/2 inch of your skin (be careful not to push too hard or you will bruise your skin).
 If nothing comes out, then the clogged pores are not soft and ready to undergo an extraction.